ZihuangHuang/EasyLectureApplication/README.md

 ```bash
 cd EasyLectureApplication
 ```

+3. Set up your Rapid API key:
+- Obtain your API key from Rapid Platform.

-3. Set up your Cohere API key:
+4. Set up your Cohere API key:
 - Obtain your API key from Cohere Platform.
 - Create a file named config.properties in the src/main/resources directory.
 - Add the following line to the file
 ```vbnet
 cohere.api.key=YOUR_COHERE_API_KEY
 ```
-4. Build the project using wrapper
+5. Build the project using wrapper
 ```bash
 ./gradlew build
 ```